Rehost-Startup/docs/getting-started/installation.md

   * Create a `New` entry and set the value to `C:\rehost\bin`.
   * Click on `Ok` recursively to save changes and start a new terminal session.
 Run `rh -v` to verify if CLI was installed successfully.

+* **Uninstall**:
+Simply removing the binaries will clean the system of any Rehost CLI files.
+Delete the `C:\rehost` folder and remove the Environment Variables entry from the system.
+This process is the same as during creating the environment variable.

 ### Linux
 * **Optional**: Docker is required on the compute machine where apps will be deployed.
 Install Docker using [official Docker(Linux) instructions](https://docs.docker.com/engine/install/)
 * Download zipped binaries using: